mrugama/ProMujer/README.md

 <details>
 <summary>Web Server</summary>
-  Configuration of a virtual serve that receives data requests, connects to the database, and responds to data requests by sending a json file
+  Configuration of a virtual serve that receives data requests, connects to the database, and responds to data requests by sending a JSON file
 </details>
 <details>
 <summary>Router Configuration</summary>